 7. Toy Story 2 (1999)

-This bigger, more ambitious sequel ups the ante and shifts the character dynamics of its predecessor – this time it’s Buzz Lightyear who’s on a mission to bring Woody back to Andy’s playroom.
+This bigger, more ambitious sequel ups the ante and neatly reverses the character dynamics of its predecessor – this time it’s Buzz Lightyear who’s on a mission to bring Woody back to Andy’s playroom.

-The script is every bit as witty as its predecessor, with call backs galore and plenty of sly movie references.
+The script is every bit as witty as the first film, with call backs galore and plenty of sly movie references.
 But it also introduces the deeper themes that would become a hallmark of later entries in the franchise, as Woody contemplates a potential future as a collector’s item in a museum, and the realisation that toys don’t stay played with forever.
-Toy Story 2 also introduces Lightyear movie antagonist Emperor Zurg to Buzz's mythology.
+Toy Story 2 also introduces Lightyear antagonist Emperor Zurg to Buzz's mythology.